sanyal06/aws-labs-1/SAA-Lab01Lnx.md

 Go back to your EC2 instance page.
 You should see your three instances.

-_Did you notice that your MyBastionHost and MyAppServer have got public IPs and public DNS while MyDBServer has not, why?_
+_Did you notice that your MyBastionHost and MyWebServer have got public IPs and public DNS while MyDBServer has not, why?_
 _Why are all instances running in the same AZ?_

+Try browsing the public DNS/IP of the web server, does it open?
+No it should not, because you have restricted the port 80's traffic only to the LoadBalancer in the security group of this instance.

+For time being, allow http access from anywhere in the SG then you should be able to browse the sample app you just installed through the userdata script.

+Consider that you created an instance and configured your app on it.
+You can also save this as a template so that you will not have to start from scratch for further creation of same server.

+Select the MyWebServer - Instance dropdown - Image - Create image.
+Give a name as MyWebAMI-V1.0

+This image will be visible under "MyAMI" section later.

 #### Activity 06 - Verifying the connectivity

 We now have created EC2 instances across public and private subnet.
 We would now verify whether our network configuration is working as desired.

-Let us SSH to the MyBastionHost.
+Let us try to SSH to the MyWebServer.

+* Select the MyWebServer in the dashboard and click on 'Connect'
+* Select the second option that says: EC2 Instance Connect (browser-based SSH connection)
+* Ensure the user name is 'ec2-user' and click on connect.

+If your security groups are correctly defined then your login attempt will fail, this is intended and expected, you can close the failed window now.
+You can SSH into the Web an DB server only through the jump server.

+So let us now try to SSH to MyBastionHost.

 * Select the MyBastionHost in the dashboard and click on 'Connect'
 * Select the second option that says: EC2 Instance Connect (browser-based SSH connection)
 * Ensure the user name is 'ec2-user' and click on connect.

-You should be connected to your instance via a browser based ssh.
+You should get the command prompt via browser based ssh.
 This is the quickest but not the only way to SSH into EC2 instances.

-_Can you also connect to your MyAppServer and MyDBServer the same way, if not why?_

-Once you are logged into your MyBastionHost EC2 instance, you can jump on to the MyAppServer and MyDBServer, but for that you would need to copy the key pair on the MyBastionHost.
+Now since you are logged into your MyBastionHost EC2 instance, you can jump on to the MyWebServer and MyDBServer, but for that you would need to copy the key pair on MyBastionHost.
 Run the below commnds..

 ```
 sudo su (for becoming root)